codewind-resources/rogue-cloud/docs/Developing-Text-Editor.md

 ## Playing Rogue Cloud using a Text Editor (Visual Studio Code, Atom, etc) and Maven

-This section assumes that you are familiar with an existing developer text editor such as Visual Studio Code, Atom, or Sublime Text.
-For Visual Studio code, we recommend the 'Java Extension Pack', which includes tighter integration with the Java platform.
+This section assumes that you are familiar with an existing developer editor such as Atom, or Sublime Text.

 ### A) Clone the Rogue Cloud repository and run a Maven build
 * Pre-requisite: Ensure that git is installed.
 Git is available for download from https://git-scm.com/.